 Christmas day has to be one of the most food-filled days of the year.
-For many of us, it will kick off with a full Irish breakfast quickly followed by a chocolate from the advent calendar, mince pies and cups of tea - and that's all before the main event.
+For many of us, it will kick off with a full Irish breakfast quickly followed by a chocolate from the advent calendar, mince pies, and multiple cups of tea - and that's all before the main event.

 "Christmas is the time of year that people classically put on, generally, from four to seven pounds.
 There are a couple of things that people can do to ensure they don't do that," says Karl.